EnderFlop/tkinter_bad_apple/README.md

 Song by ZUN

 Tkinter does not want to be used as a screen, so if run at "high" resolutions it must run on a very slow frame rate.
 The program can run on a 48:27 pixel screen at near 30 frames a second, struggling on the more complex ones.
-The video was recorded over almost two hours then sped up x30.
+The video was recorded in 96x54 at 1 fps for almost two hours then sped up x30.
 The audio was added in post.

 Link to it in action